udexon/SAIGON/Bootstrapping_Artificial_Intelligence.md

 To put it simply, graph isomorphism simply means to compare if two graphs are “similar”.
 Of these properties, the number of nodes of a graph is the simplest measure of isomorphism.
 This operation conveniently divides computer program functions into database related and otherwise.
 In general, database functions increase the number of nodes in a graph (although we may use database functions to delete nodes in a graph).
 In contrast to this, most data processing functions take in a large array of numbers (represented as nodes of a graph) and transform them into a smaller set of array, thus reducing the number of nodes in the graph.
 The underlying principle is that we represent the knowledge of an individual human being as a graph, which is the most one of the most fundamental and flexible constructs in mathematics.

+Further, Narrow AI can be categorized as node reducing functions (NF-).
+Database functions include node adding functions (NF+) (delete node is of course trivial).
+We choose the acronyms NF+ instead of NAF for Node Adding Functions to avoid confusion with the acronym of NAI (narrow Artificial Intelligence).
+Because of the choice of NF+, we use NF- to denote node reducing functions.

+If NAI are node reducing functions, then there have to be node adding functions (NF+) to construct a graph machine that mimics the human mind.
+Otherwise there will not be functions that can increase the number of nodes in the graph machine, which will cause it to fail, as NF- would have no input data, which are equivalent to large number of nodes, to operate on.

 was:: SAIGON: A Unified Graph Theoretic Model for Narrow Artificial Intelligence and Artificial General Intelligenec was:: ?
 5AIGON?
 SAIGON or
+:: Saigon notes notation

 One most crucial factor: Homoiconicity -- program can be analyse as data, due to its simple structure.
 99% or more of existing programs are NOT homoiconic.
 Knowledge of homoiconicity is rare.
 Too rare.
 Even Forth programmers are not concerned about this issue.
 Also needs a graph database that incorporates file system and the self program source code, and and sensor and Internet, external data.